klaygomes/geo-location/README.md

 ## Windows users

 Everything will work fine if you use `git-bash` as your terminal shell.
-[Click here](https://git-scm.com/downloads) to download if you don't have it yet.
+[Click here](https://git-scm.com/downloads) to download/install if you don't have it yet.

 ## Commit Message Pattern